-Lesson 7, Exercise 7 - The phrasal verb 'vouch' is the most difficult vocabualry word in this whole lesson.
+Lesson 7, Exercise 7 - The phrasal verb 'vouch for' is explained after the quiz.

 I can vouch for that.
 Is that true?
 Stubborn.
 Stubborn?
 They're wonderful, too

 "Vouch for something or someone" is a phrasal verb.
 It means to support the truth of something or the good character of someone, based on your knowledge or experience.

 Example from our video: Michelle's mother can vouch for the fact that her daughter is stubborn.
 She can confirm that this is true.
 She says "I can vouch for that."

 Another example: "Our accountant will vouch for the accuracy of the financial report.
 I have known him for years and can vouch for his honesty."